Creators of felted items since 2003, we’ve gathered some tips which will allow you to profit from our creations in total serenity.

-The essential to take care of felt
+The essentials for taking care of felt

 To revive the colours or remove dirt on the surface, use white vinegar by applying it with a sprayer and a damp sponge.

-It is also a good way to keep moths away even if the felt is not their priority!
+It is also a good way to keep moths away even if felt is not their priority!

 To remodel a felt object or remove the folds, for example on receipt of your order, and restore it to its original shape, use the steam of an iron or a steamer to release the fibers.
 The felt does not fear the heat of the steam, you will not damage it.

 To clean a simple stain on felt, Marseille soap and black soap are the perfect products to use.
 Shampoo the stained surface with the soap and then rinse with plenty of water.
 Remove excess water by simply pressing, do not wring out by twisting the product.

 This method also allows the wool to be felted again when it is too much pilling because of the different passages and friction on the material.